Chapter 40:

 -----

 Reverberations of light rippled across the ethereal scrolls.
 Miniature drones flew against the spell only to bounce away.
 They continued snapping pictures, then flew elsewhere.
-The continuation of miniscule flashes made Jorseph’s slitted pupils tense.
+The continuation of miniscule flashes made Jorseph’s slitted eyes tense.

 Lilly’s silhouette nodded to Jorseph, “I’m going to try reasoning with her.”